LensPlaysGames/LensorOS/toolchain/README.toolchain.md

 # The LensorOS toolchain
 LensorOS is compiled with a special version of the GNU Compiler Collection (GCC).

-This special version allows for a host machine that is not running LensorOS to build programs for LensorOS.
-This means you can use a different OS (environment) to develop in, rather than having to develop LensorOS from within LensorOS (which complicates things).
+This special version allows for a host machine that is not running LensorOS to build programs that may run on LensorOS.
+This means a different OS (environment) can be used to to develop in, rather than having to develop LensorOS from within LensorOS (which complicates things).

 ## Building the LensorOS toolchain
-GCC relies on GNU's Binutils, so we must build that as well.
+If you are on Windows, you are really going to have a hard time (not to say it isn't possible).
+However, everything can 100% be done through the Windows Subsystem for Linux, and that's what I recommend.

-Building the compiler does take quite some time (15-90min, or more), as well as a 5+GB of hard drive space. \
+Building the compiler does take quite some time (15-90min, or more), as well as ~5GB of hard drive space.
+You have been warned. \
-The good part is this only needs to be done once.
+The good part is this only needs to be done once (in a blue moon).

 In a linux terminal, first install the dependencies:
 ```bash